Cultivated rows of Nigella sativa flowering in highland fields with mountains and morning mist

 If you're ready

-Same kalonji your nani used.
-With the math she couldn't get.
+Same kalonji your nani trusted.
+With the lab numbers added.

-The first habb bottles ship this summer.
+The first habb bottles ship spring 2027.
 Waitlist gets first access, founders' pricing, and the launch email a week before everyone else.
 Single-origin Ethiopian seed.
 Halal-certified facility.
-The lab card matches the bottle.
+Per-batch lab card in every box.